propelorm/Propel2/documentation/documentation/02-buildtime.markdown

 $ propel sql:insert
 ```

 You should normally have yours tables created.
-Propel will also generate a `generated-sql` containning the SQL files of your schema ; useful if you are using a SCM, you can so compare the different versions of your schema.
+Propel will also generate a
+`generated-sql` folder containning the SQL files of your schema ; useful if you
+are using a SCM, you can so compare the different versions of your schema.

 Each time you will update your schema, you should run `sql:build` and `sql:insert`.